 UN food agency members vote to elect new director general

-Members of the Food and Agriculture Organization (FAO) have started voting to elect the new head of the United Nation's food agency.
+Members of the Food and Agriculture Organization (FAO) have started voting to elect the new head of the U.N. food agency, and China's candidate is seen as the front-runner.

-The 194 member countries, convened at the FAO's headquarters in Rome for the agency's 41st conference, will pick the new director general on Sunday among three candidates from China, France and Georgia.
-The candidates — who for the first time include a woman — each boast extensive experience in the sector.
+The 194 member countries, convened at the FAO's headquarters in Rome for the agency's 41st conference, were picking the new director general on Sunday among three candidates from China, France and Georgia who all have extensive experience in the sector.
+The candidates for the first time include a woman.

-China has nominated its agricultural deputy minister Qu Dongyu, who many see as the front-runner.
-He would be the first from a Communist country to hold the FAO director-general's chair.
+China has nominated its agricultural deputy minister Qu Dongyu, who, if elected, would be the first person from a Communist country to hold the FAO director-general's chair.

 The successor to Brazil's Jose Graziano da Silva in the four-year U.N. post will focus on policies to fight world hunger, which has been fueled by wars and global warming.